skonfig/extra/type/__openldap_server/man.rst

 description
     The description of the base DN passed in the `suffix` parameter.
-    Defaults to `Managed by cdist, do not edit manually.`
+    Defaults to: "Managed by skonfig, do not edit manually."

 BOOLEAN PARAMETERS